-When cooking food in cookware with a stainless steel inside, always add salt to the water after the water has been brought to the boil.
+When cooking food in a cookware with stainless steel inside, always add salt to the water after the water has been brought to the boil.
 Adding salt to cold water can cause salt stains that will eventually cause corrosion.

 Care instructions for cast-iron cookware Before first use